ganessh22/cvHOG/README.md

 * take two folders of images and train and test an SVM with HOG
 * convert SVM to cv2 format i.e. array
 * infer on an image function

+Something wrong with sklearn hog features, doesn't match sklearn even when params are all same.
+But could be wrong order.
+Need to do a pairwise subtraction and plot the matrix.